FactorySimPy/FactorySimPy/docs/index.md

   2. **Sink** \( N_snk \):

-  - **Purpose**: Represents a terminal or leaf node in the simulation graph, marking the end of one or more process paths.
+     - **Purpose**: Represents a terminal or leaf node in the simulation node, marking the end of one or more process paths.
 Items that enter a Sink are permanently removed from the system—they cannot be retrieved or processed further.
-In the graph analogy, a Sink acts as a leaf node, collecting items that have completed their journey through the model.
      - **Behavior**: yields `reserve_get` on the incoming connected edge.
 If yielded, the item is retrieved using `get`.

-  3. **machine** \( N_m \):
+  3. **Machine** \( N_m \):
-    - **Purpose**: To modify/process items
+    - **Purpose**: class to represent entities that modify/process items
     - **Behavior**: yields `reserve_get` on the incoming connected edge.
 If yielded, the item is retrieved using `get`.
 The retrieved item is modified and put into its inbuiltstore until its store_capacity is reached.
 Then these processed items from the inbuiltstore is pushed to the outgoing edge by using `reserve_put` and `put` methods
     - **Parameters**
          - `work_capacity`: no. of simultaneous operations that the node can perform